 “Elephants and Us: Considering Extinction” Opens at the Smithsonian

-The Smithsonian’s National Museum of American History will open a new exhibition, “Elephants and Us: Considering Extinction.”
-Timed with the 30th anniversary of the African Elephant Conservation Act of 1988–89, "Elephants & Us" explores Americans’ relationship with elephants over time.
-Visitors to the museum’s Albert H. Small Documents Gallery will be able to consider the role of U.S. ivory consumption in the decline in elephant populations and the U.S. efforts to combat the species’ loss through legislation, conservation and scientific study.
+The Smithsonian’s National Museum of American History will open “Elephants and Us: Considering Extinction” Nov.
+1. Timed with the 30th anniversary of the African Elephant Conservation Act of 1988–89, will explore Americans’ relationship with elephants as it has evolved over time.
+Visitors to the museum’s Albert H. Small Documents Gallery will be able to consider the role of U.S. ivory consumption in bringing about a decline in elephant population and the U.S. efforts to combat the species’ loss through legislation, conservation and scientific study.

 A key feature in “Elephants and Us: Considering Extinction” will be the opening and signature pages from the African Elephant Conservation Act, on loan from the National Archives and Records Administration.

 Within the gallery, visitors can explore ideas related to the extinction of elephants through two perspectives: the role that humans have played in the history of ivory consumption and the most recent efforts at species conservation.
 “Elephants and Us: Considering Extinction” aims to also educate visitors about the effects of poaching on elephant populations and human encroachment on elephant habitats.

 “This exhibition places the human-elephant relationship in the context of American history,” said Curator Carlene Stephens.
 “Within a time span of about 150 years, Americans transitioned from being mass consumers of ivory goods to enacting legal measures aimed at supporting elephant conservation.
 Yet these recent efforts may not be enough to counter centuries of consuming ivory.”